 Why do so many asylum seekers fail the official German courses, among them even highly qualified, highly motivated and hard-working migrants who are keen on starting a new life in Germany?

 all those who have been teaching German as a foreign language according to a monolingual German-only approach, to the detriment of their clients.

 - of various language schools offering official German courses

-The German-only approach (or, for that matter, the English-only policies worldwide) is self-crippling.
+The German-only approach (or, for that matter, the English-only policies in schools worldwide) is self-crippling.
 In our digital age it is a patent absurdity and a cause of unnecessary misery especially for speakers of “remote” languages.
 As a rule, German students get German explanations when learning foreign languages.
 Why should foreign students learning German be denied explanations in their respective mother tongues?
 Many refugees fail the monolingual German courses.
 But clearly defined and brain compatible bilingual teaching techniques in conjunction with monolingual activities empower the students and enrich the teachers’ repertoire.

 - Textbook publishers offer bilingual word lists of words and phrases in many languages.
 The lists should be arranged in three columns and ordered according to lessons – this is standard practice in German coursebooks of English.
 These lists can be printed separately or downloaded freely from the internet.
 Bilingual classroom phrases for beginners should also be available.

 - Teachers allow a “time-out” to help learners who speak the same language clarify comprehension problems among themselves.
 Learners use dictionaries and smartphones and share the information gained.